 Great!
 And the photo above reminds you of what?
 It’s a queue…

-I reminds me that it’s time to FINALLY enter the museum!
+It reminds me about the time to FINALLY enter the museum!

 So… don’t make me wait more!